A surprising number of searches get directed to this website for the search terms “How to cook bonefish,” or “cooking bonefish.”

 - Take a 6″ bonefish (bonefish over 6″ are poisonous and will kill you with the slightest taste) and set aside.

-- Get a kettle of oil and heat to 350 degrees.
+- Get a kettle of oil, fill kettle all the way to the top and heat to 650 degrees.

 - If you liked the story above, check out these stories below